Looking for the chaplain in your residence? Click on your corresponding residential community.

 Lindsay Kelleher graduated from the University of Notre Dame with a B.A. in Theology and a Master's Degree in Education from the Alliance for Catholic Education (ACE) program.
 She currently teaches theology at Georgetown Visitation Preparatory School in Washington, D.C.
 Lindsay and her husband, Patrick, live on 36th Street with their son.

 Protestant (Assemblies of God)

-Rev. Jonathan Rice is an ordained minister with the Assemblies of God and the Director of Residential Ministry at Georgetown University.
+Rev. Jonathan Rice is an ordained minister with the Assemblies of God and the Director of Development, Planned Giving at the office of advancement at Georgetown University.
 Prior to serving as the Director of Residential Ministry, Jon served with Chi Alpha Campus Ministries from 2003 - 2014 at Florida State University, Virginia Tech and here at Georgetown.
 Jon holds a B.A. in Pastoral Ministries from Central Bible College and an M.S. in Human Services Counseling from Southwestern Assemblies of God University.
 He lives on 36th Street with his wife, Jenny, and their daughter, Sophia.

 Carmen Fitzsimmons Rosenblatt

 Carmen Fitzsimmons is a graduate of the Georgetown College Class of 2008, where she majored in Theology.
 After Georgetown, she studied at the University of Notre Dame and earned a Master of Theological Studies in Catholic Systematic Theology.
 She currently serves as the Catholic Campus Minister at Georgetown University.
 Carmen lives with her husband, Mike Rosenblatt, and family in the Residence Hall.